Curaçao: Languages

+According to the 2023 census by language most used at home by Curaçao's population; 78% speak Papiamentu, 8.4% speak Spanish, 7.9% speak Dutch, 3.8% speak English and 2% speak other languages.

-Curaçao is a polyglot society.
+Curaçao is a multilingual society.
 The official languages are Dutch, Papiamentu and English.
 However, Dutch is the sole language for all administration and legal matters.
-Most of Curaçao's population is able to converse in at least two of the languages of Papiamentu, Dutch, English, and Spanish.
+Most of Curaçao's population is able to converse in at least two, though more commonly in all four of the languages of Papiamentu, Dutch, English, and Spanish.

-The most widely spoken language is Papiamentu, a Portuguese creole with African, Dutch and Spanish influences, spoken in all levels of society.
+The most widely spoken language is Papiamentu, a Portuguese-creole with African, Dutch and Spanish influences, which is spoken in all levels of society.
 Papiamentu was introduced as a language of primary school education in 1993, making Curaçao one of a handful of places where a creole language is used as a medium to acquire basic literacy.

 Spanish and English also have a long historical presence in Curaçao.
 Spanish became an important language in the 18th century due to the close economic ties with Spanish territories in what are now Venezuela and Colombia and several Venezuelan TV networks are received.
-Use of English dates to the early 19th century, when the British took Curaçao, Aruba and Bonaire.
-When Dutch rule resumed in 1815, officials already noted wide use of the language.
+Use of English dates to the early 19th century, when the British occupied Curaçao, Aruba and Bonaire.
+When Dutch rule resumed in 1815, officials already noted the widespread use of the English language.

-According to the 2001 census, Papiamentu is the first language of 81.2% of the population.
-Dutch is the first language of 8%, Spanish of 4%, and English of 2.9%.
-However, these numbers divide the population in terms of first language and do not account for the high rate of bilingualism in the population of Curaçao.